nogakl/ChineseWallImpl/README.txt

  ================================================================================================
  An Implemetation For Chinese Wall Model

+ First step: unzip the files (you can run the program without this step) The directory in this project is zipped and separated into several different folders due to space limitaion in the task submission system.
+ You should extract the folders and than copy the context to the project directory.
+ For example, extract "src" zipped folder, and than copy "src" directory inside it to the project directory.

  ~~~~~~~~~
+ To see the project sln in VS: Get Main Project sln, Unit Tests sln, relevant packages and jsoncpp third party folders
- You can clone (ssh) the code - git@github.com:nogakl/ChineseWallImpl.git
+ clone (ssh) the code - git@github.com:nogakl/ChineseWallImpl.git
  ~~~~~~~~~

 # Running command:
-	Open the command line from the project directory, enter "Release\ChineseWall" (same for Debug)
+	Open the command line from the project directory, enter "ChineseWall" (release mode)

 # Running UT command:
-	Open the command line from the project directory, enter "Release\ChineseWallUT" (same for Debug)
+	Open the command line from the project directory, enter "ChineseWallUT" (release mode)

 # Simulation Database: